10 March - 13 April 2021

 Overall grade (1–7)

-The various sub-criteria are weighed together into an overall grade reflecting the collected evaluation of the application’s sub-grades given by the review panel.
+The various sub-criteria are used to provide an overall grade reflecting the collected evaluations of the review panel.
 The overall grade is formed without a pre-determined numerical weighing of the basic criteria.
-As a guidance for the review panel’s assessment, the scientific quality of the proposed research and the merits of the applicant are the two most important criteria.
-Novelty and originality should also be considered in the assessment, but should be given lower weight than the quality of the project and the merits of the applicant.
+As a guidance for the review panel’s assessment, the scientific quality of the proposed research and the merits of the applicant are the two most important criteria whilst novelty and originality should be given lower weight.
 The feasibility shall be weighed into the overall rating of the application if it deviates from the grade “Feasible”.